ben-greenwood/rails-inertia-react-template/README.md

 - Start Vite w/ `vite dev`
 - View the app at `localhost:3000`

-### Rubocop
+### Rubocop / ESLint

-Now, we know that nobody likes a messy codebase, which is why we've included Rubocop in this template.
+Now, we know that nobody likes a messy codebase, which is why we've included Rubocop & ESLint in this template.
 But don't worry, we're not here to judge - we know that sometimes you just gotta get things done!

+#### Rubocop

 - Run `bundle exec rubocop --auto-gen-config` to generate a todo list of existing exceptions
 - Run `rubocop -a` to autocorrect offenses
 - Run `rubocop -x` to fix layout issues

+#### ESLint

+- Run `yarn lint` to lint the JS files

+### Testing

+- Run `bundle exec rspec` to run the Rails tests